-3 of our board members have personal experience with having a missing loved one and know the emotional trauma that having a missing loved one has.
+Two of our board members have personal experience with having a missing loved one and know the emotional trauma that having a missing loved on has.

-Wisconsin Missing Persons Advocacy, Inc is not a search team and does not perform searches.
+While Wisconsin Missing Persons Advocacy, Inc is not a search team and